 Committee Review of Applications – The Program Admissions Committee oversees the admissions process.
 After initial review of the completed application by Graduate Admissions, two members of the committee conduct an independent review through four distinct lenses:

 See Admission Requirements for more details.

 You must apply to the program through the Centralized Application Service for Physician Assistants (CASPA) and complete the CU Graduate Application.

-The CASPA application cycle opens in late April and applications may be submitted to Cedarville.
+The CASPA cycle opens in late April and you may submit applications to Cedarville starting May 1.
 Applications must be verified by March 1 to be considered for matriculation the following May.
 You must complete all general and program-specific fields, following the directions specifically outlined in the CASPA application.

 Complete Your Applications